patrick-sharp/waypoint.nvim/README.md

     - [x] keybind: ts to toggle sort
 - [x] add option for relative waypoint numbers
 - [x] allow for fixing of waypoints for missing files, allowing user to switch all waypoints to a different file
+- [ ] add ability to undo changing waypoints with u
+    - [x] moving up and down
+    - [x] moving waypoints to different files
+    - [x] creating
+    - [x] deleting
+    - [x] indenting and unindenting
+    - [x] moving waypoints to the top and bottom
+    - [x] make the cursor behave better at undo (i.e. move to last change even if change didn't affect the wpi)
+    - [ ] fix bugs with undo
+        - [ ] what if waypoint buffer no longer exists when it's recreated (run sort test, delete, undo)
 - [ ] add visual mode
     - [ ] move selection of waypoints around
 - [ ] add ability to save and load waypoints to different files
 - [ ] save waypoints parallel directory structure like swap files so they don't clutter the repo (use vim.fn.mkdir(path, 'p'))
-- [ ] add ability to undo changing waypoints with u
-    - [x] moving up and down
-    - [x] moving waypoints to different files
-    - [x] creating
-    - [ ] deleting
-    - [ ] indenting and unindenting
-    - [ ] moving waypoints to the top and bottom
-    - [ ] make the cursor behave better at undo (i.e. move to last change even if change didn't affect the wpi)

 still got some weird treesitter behavior